EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

   }
 }
 ```
-This will create one resource in the catalogue with a link to all files in the S3 ARD bucket with the prefix `dir1`.
+This will create one resource in the catalogue with a link to all files in the S3 ARD bucket with the prefix `dir`, you do not have to use the forward slash to indicate a directory.

 * When you the upload is complete and all files are present press on the `Trigger Ingest` button in the portal.
   * We recommend no more than 100 data resources as CKAN does not present a large number of resources very well to consumers.
 You can publish as many files as you like as long as they are grouped together as only a few resources.
 For example, publish one data descriptor or index file as a resource, and a group of data files as another resource.